Axon Enterprise: Taser

-Consumer models

-Taser currently has three self-defense weapons for sale.
-They are the Taser Pulse, the Taser Pulse+, and the Taser Strikelight.

-Body cameras
+Body-worn cameras

 Axon Pro

 Taser's original body-worn camera, the Axon Pro, was introduced in 2009.
 The camera consists of three components, a head-mounted camera, a controller, and a monitor to review video recordings.

 Second-generation models

-The second generation of Axon body cameras were simpler in form and function than the Axon Pro, removing the bulky monitor in favor of pairing with mobile phones.
+The second generation of Axon body-worn cameras were simpler in form and function than the Axon Pro, removing the bulky monitor in favor of mobile phone integration.
 Many of the features introduced in these cameras, such as the pre-event buffer, a method of capturing video from before the record button was pressed, have become common requirements in body-worn camera requests for proposal.
-The Axon Flex and Body only record video in standard definition (SD).
+The Axon Flex and Body only record standard definition video.